pnp/blog/content/post/how-to-use-fluent-ui-react-persona-control-in-spfx.md

 ## Introduction
 A persona is a visual representation of a person across products, typically showcasing the image that person has chosen to upload themselves.
-This control includes an individual\'s avatar (an uploaded image or a composition of the person's initials on a background color), their name or identification, and so on. for more details refer to [this](https://developer.microsoft.com/en-us/fluentui#/controls/web/persona).
+This control includes an individual's avatar (an uploaded image or a composition of the person's initials on a background color), their name or identification, and so on. for more details refer to [this](https://developer.microsoft.com/en-us/fluentui#/controls/web/persona).
 ## Scenario
-We will create an SPFx web part in the way to fetch users from any specific group and render these users using a persona. so let\'s see step-by-step implementation.
+We will create an SPFx web part in the way to fetch users from any specific group and render these users using a persona. so let's see step-by-step implementation.
 In the end, our output will be like this,
 {{< image alt="Output.png" src="images/blog/how-to-use-fluent-ui-react-persona-control-in-spfx/Output.png" >}}